paolobasso99/polimi_recordings_downloader/readme.md

 This mode parses an URL to a public (i.e. without authentication) HTML page where the professor links directly the recordings.

 Some steps are required:
+1. With your browser [open Webeep](https://webeep.polimi.it).
+From the browser copy the `MoodleSession` cookie value and set it using: `python -m prd set-cookie MoodleSession "{COOKIE_VALUE}"`.
-1. With your browser navigate to the page where the direct links are placed.
+2. With your browser navigate to the page where the direct links are placed.
-2. Copy the URL of the page.
+3. Copy the URL of the page.
-3. Run `python -m prd webpage-url --course="{COURSE_NAME}" --academic-year="2021-22" {URL}`.
+4. Run `python -m prd webpage-url --course="{COURSE_NAME}" --academic-year="2021-22" {URL}`.

 ### GUIDE 5: Download from webpage HTML
 This mode parses an HTML file where the professor linked directly the recordings.

 Some steps are required:
+1. With your browser [open Webeep](https://webeep.polimi.it).
+From the browser copy the `MoodleSession` cookie value and set it using: `python -m prd set-cookie MoodleSession "{COOKIE_VALUE}"`.
-1. With your browser navigate to the page where the direct links are placed.
+2. With your browser navigate to the page where the direct links are placed.
-2. Download the page HTML.
+3. Download the page HTML.
-3. Run `python -m prd webpage-html --course="{COURSE_NAME}" --academic-year="2021-22" {FILE_PATH}`.
+4. Run `python -m prd webpage-html --course="{COURSE_NAME}" --academic-year="2021-22" {FILE_PATH}`.

 ### Output
 Inside the output folder there will be: